Bielsko Voivodeship

-The Bielsko Voivodeship (Polish: Województwo bielskie) was a voivodeship (province) of the Polish People's Republic from 1975 to 1989, and the Third Republic of Poland from 1989 to 1998.
+The Bielsko Voivodeship (/pl/; Polish: Województwo bielskie) was a voivodeship (province) of the Polish People's Republic from 1975 to 1989, and the Third Republic of Poland from 1989 to 1998.
 Its capital was Bielsko-Biała.
 It was established on 1 June 1975, from the parts of the voivodeships of Katowice, and Kraków, and existed until 31 December 1998, when it was partitioned between then-established Lesser Poland, and Silesian Voivodeships.

 History

 The Bielsko Voivodeship was established on 1 June 1975, as part of the administrative reform, and was one of the voivodeships (provinces) of the Polish People's Republic.
 It was formed from the part of the territories of the voivodeships of Katowice, and Kraków.
 Its capital was located in the city of Bielsko-Biała.
 In 1975, it had a population of 779,300 people.

 On 9 December 1989, the Polish People's Republic was replaced by the Third Republic of Poland.
 In 1997, the voivodeship had a population of 924,000 people, and had an area of 3,704 km².
 It existed until 31 December 1998, when it was partitioned between then-established Lesser Poland, and Silesian Voivodeships.